 In order to meet consumer demand, Google took the Nest brand and ran with it, creating a whole range of smart home products.
 This makes it simpler for Google consumers who already have a Nest thermostat to complete their homes with a Nest x Yale Lock, a Chromecast, and a Nest Hub or Nest Mini.
 One of the top apps for home automation systems is the Google Home app.
 The application’s main screen gives you a glimpse of everything linked to Google Home, making it simple to go to different categories or preferred rooms.
 It is also incredibly intuitive and user-friendly.

 Through Google Home, creating automation is actually rather simple.
 The starters serve as the automation’s triggers, and the activities that follow are what follow the trigger.
+The msrp serves as the automation’s trigger, and the activities that follow are what follow the msrp.
 You can set up automations to turn on the lights, fan, and news in the kitchen when you get home or with a phrase as a trigger, such “Hey Google, let’s cook,” which is my personal favorite.
 Support

 Since its inception, the Google ecosystem has been mostly limited to other manufacturers, but with the impending release of Matter, the number of smart products that are compatible with Google Home will skyrocket.
-Matter is a new networking standard over IP that will be released in the autumn of 2022 and is supported by well-known names in the IT industry, including Google, Amazon, Apple, Zigbee Alliance, and others.
+Matter is a new networking standard over IP that will be released in the autumn of 2022 with a supported MSRP by well-known names in the IT industry, including Google, Amazon, Apple, Zigbee Alliance, and others.

 Google anticipates a seamless integration of Matter-supported devices with its current Google Home models.
 Therefore, even if there aren’t many compatible devices available right now, Google hopes to improve that in the upcoming months.